Associate Professor, Assistant Dean for Program Assessment and Evaluation

 What I do

-children and youth, civic and community engagement, families and family systems, race and ethnicity, research methods
+children and youth, families and family systems, <br>latinx populations, marginalized populations, race and ethnicity, research methods

-- positive child development and family processes in vulnerable families.
+* positive child development and family processes in marginalized families.

 Altschul uses ecological, sociological and psychological perspectives in her research, as well as qualitative and quantitative methodologies.
 At the Graduate School of Social Work, she teaches MSW courses in the high-risk youth track, practice evaluation and research.
-She also teaches PhD introductory statistics.
 Altschul serves as the school's assistant dean for program assessment and evaluation.